George Fisher (musician): Personal life and views

 Fisher is irreligious, denouncing religion as "a scam".
-Regarding Christianity and Jesus Christ, he was quoted saying: "Maybe the man was real, maybe he wasn’t.
+Regarding Christianity and Jesus Christ, he was quoted saying:

+"Maybe the man was real, maybe he wasn’t.
 But I don’t think he was waving wands, walking on water – you know – doing any of the things that they say he was. [...]
 The Bible was created by man – and not for man today.
 It was created by those people to manipulate people and used over centuries to manipulate people.
 That’s all it’s ever gonna do.
 You look at all these Catholic priests.
 Look what they did.
 You know?
 And you know who covered it up?
 The church.
 Lying scum.
 You know who Satan is?
 It’s those people.
 Satan represents all the bad in this world.
 It’s definitely those people.
 More people died in the name of religion and, of course, you can’t blame that on Jesus or God, but gimme a break.
 I don’t believe in none of that hullabaloo or whatever you wanna call it."

 Fisher is an avid fan of the online role-playing game World of Warcraft; he has a tattoo representing the Horde, one of the factions in the game, on his right forearm and added the phrase "Fuck the Alliance" to the liner notes of the 2006 Cannibal Corpse album Kill.
-He also made an appearance at BlizzCon 2011 where he performed alongside Level 90 Elite Tauren Chieftain, a band made up of Blizzard Entertainment employees.
-Fisher was referenced in the game when Blizzard introduced a non-player character named "Gorge the Corpsegrinder" into the Wrath of the Lich King expansion in 2008.
-The character was later renamed to "Annihilator Grek'lor" in 2021, coinciding with the emergence of allegedly homophobic remarks about the Alliance faction made by Fisher in a 2007 interview.
-Neither Fisher or Blizzard have commented publicly on the matter.

 Fisher has stated that he has never smoked at any point in his life.

-Outside of heavy metal, Fisher has expressed appreciation for hip hop group N.W.A and Irish rock band the Cranberries.
+Outside of heavy metal, Fisher has expressed appreciation for Twenty One Pilots, hip hop group N.W.A and Irish rock band the Cranberries.

 Fisher is a fan of the Washington Wizards and the Denver Broncos.